vitelabs/go-vite/docs/tutorial/sppguide/basics/README.md

 There is a much greater freedom when it comes to developing an interface to interact with a smart contract.
 For starters, the platform can be anything: an Android App, an iPhone app, a website, a browser plugin, a command-line interface, a shell script, etc.

 There are several tools available to help you build interfaces:
-- Vitelabs has both a [JavaScript API](https://docs.vite.org/vite.js/) and a [Java API](https://docs.vite.org/vitej/) for interfacing with nodes/contracts.
+- Vite Labs has both a [JavaScript API](https://docs.vite.org/vite.js/) and a [Java API](https://docs.vite.org/vitej/) for interfacing with nodes/contracts.
 - Using the [Solidity++ VSCode extension's debugger interface](./debugger/).
 - Vite node [RPC calls](https://docs.vite.org/go-vite/contract/debug.html#create-contract) can be invoked directly.
 - Wallet authentication through [ViteConnect](https://github.com/vitelabs/vite-connect-client) is also possible.